 Akama and Sterry (Eds, 2000) have written on Cultural Tourism in Africa: Strategies for the New Millennium.
 This important book derives from a highly successful international conference on cultural tourism in Africa; it recognizes that Africa does not have large industries and other manufacturing concerns: however, Africa has a rich diversity of cultural heritage, probably the most important resource available.
 The recognition of African heritage as a resource and the need to address the issues affecting its exploitation resulted in this collaborative venture.
 It is very true that despite Africa's important position as an emerging tourist destination, with great potential, a lot of attention has been placed on the development of limited tourism products, namely wildlife and beach tourism.
 The rich and diverse indigenous African culture has hardly been seen as a potential tourism resource.
-In developing this book, the authors realised not only the potential of cultural tourism in promoting inter-country travel (i.e. local/regional tourism) among the different countries.
+In developing this book, the authors realised not only the potential of cultural tourism in developing sustainable tourism in the region, but also the potential of cultural tourism in promoting inter-country travel (i.e. local/regional tourism) among the different countries.
 Though these authors had seen the importance of cultural tourism potentials, they did emphasise on development it can fetch to a community.